-The Foundation Board of Directors meets bi-monthly to direct the on-going operation of the Foundation.
+The Foundation Board of Directors meets to direct the on-going operation of the Foundation based on a schedule approved annually by the Board of Directors.
 At such meetings, financial and program reports are reviewed and proposals are considered.

-A report on the workings of the Foundation is submitted to the Board of Directors by the Executive Director at the bi-monthly meeting of the Board and at the Foundation Annual Meeting of the Board.
+A report on the workings of the Foundation is submitted to the Board of Directors by the Executive Director at each regular meeting of the Board and at the Foundation Annual Meeting of the Board.